 Rancho Cancio is a private owned rest house which is situated in Barangay Adlanon, Busay Cebu City and just a few meters away from Ayala Heights.
 When we arrived there, we felt so relaxed because of the place.
 It’s so peaceful and tranquil that all you can hear were birds chirping and the owner’s dog howling.

 I really love the place besides that it’s so relaxing, the view is worth a selfie.
 Actually, that picture above when I took it, I stood in the edge part of the pool.
 Yes, while my feet is shaking hahaha! ☺ The place was so cold when we got there since it’s in the mountainous part of Busay.
 And at night it is colder because it was drizzling that time that most of us off to sleep early after we ate our dinner.
+The things we didn’t like is the food.
+Before we went there we have to order our food while during the reservation.
+They have small servings, especially the rice hahaha!
+(Rice is life.)
+Luckily, we brought some snacks, cup noodles and coffee with us.
+Also the map they sent to us.
+If you will notice the map you can say that it’s just near Ayala Heights but when we went there it’s far from there.
+There’s no problem for some of us because we rode in their authorize van but we still have colleagues followed us in the afternoon because they still have work when we checked in.

 Getting there, from JY Square Mall head to Busay thru Transcentral Highway.
 You can charter a private van from the resort.
 The owners can also give direct details on how to get there.